Wendy Reinke, Ph.D., Co-Director (School Psychology)

 Crystal Lewis, Director of Data Strategy

-Crystal currently oversees all things data at the MPSI and focuses her time on building capacity around data management, documentation, and data sharing.
+Crystal currently oversees data management and data strategy at the MPSI and with a focus on building capacity around data management, documentation, and data sharing.
 She also provides support for data analysis, visualization, and building feedback reports for schools.
-She holds a Master’s degree in Public Policy from the University of Minnesota and has been with the MPSI team since 2013.
+She holds a Master’s degree in Public Policy from the University of Minnesota.
+She has been a part of the MPSI team since 2013.
 Expertise: Data Management and Data Strategy

 Marcus Petree, Senior Research Manager